Eric-Lautanen/ezPDF/README.md

 # Universal PDF Converter 📄

-A powerful, privacy-focused, client-side web application that converts images, text, code, and data files into a single, formatted PDF document.
+A powerful, privacy-focused, **100% offline-capable** client-side web application that converts images, text, code, and data files into a single, formatted PDF document.

 [**🔗 Live Demo**](https://eric-lautanen.github.io/ezPDF/)

 ## ✨ Features

-* **100% Client-Side:** All processing happens in your browser.
+* **100% Client-Side & Offline:** All processing happens in your browser.
+All required libraries are embedded directly within the file.
+Once downloaded, you can use it without an internet connection.
 No files are ever uploaded to a server, ensuring maximum privacy.
 * **Multi-Format Support:**
     * **Images:** JPG, PNG, GIF, WebP, BMP (Auto-scaled to fit).
     * **Text & Code:** TXT, MD, HTML, CSS, JS, PY, JSON, XML, and many more.
 Code files retain formatting.